County Employment Notices

 The School Resource Deputy supports and facilitates the educational process within the Wink/Loving Independent School District by providing a safe and secure environment through building and establishing meaningful relationships with students and staff and proactively interacting with school community to ensure the enforcement of city and state laws, preservation of public order, protection of life and the prevention, detection, or investigation of crime.
 The incumbent will work effectively with students, parents, school personnel and community agencies to support teaching and learning in the schools.
 The School Resource Deputy will patrol district property resulting from criminal activity.

-Work Experience: A minimum of 3 – 5 years of work experience in law enforcement in a traditional law enforcement agency AND as a school resource officer required.
+Work Experience: A minimum of 3 - 5 years of work experience in law enforcement in a traditional law enforcement agency AND school environment required.
 Ability to work with youth and adults in the school setting.

 Knowledge & Skills: Must be able to work